benguz/thelatepass.org/pages/doorstops/extension.md

 Maybe you’re thinking that, if you ask for an extension now, you’ll be tempted later to take more and more accommodations, until you’re a flat-out rubbish student.
 To be frank, this is ridiculous.
 “Slippery slopes” might be dangerous with alcohol: if you drink a lot, then your brain starts learning to crave alcohol.
 Addictions involve chemical changes in your brain that make your decision-making skills—your ability to “say no” later—worse over time.

-Not so with extensions.
-Two more days on a paper does not change your brain chemistry.
+Not so with extensions. **Two more days on a paper does not change your brain chemistry**.
 Instead, it makes you less exhausted.
 Every future deadline will be a new decision, and you will approach that decision with the same diligence and care that you have now.
 What makes you a good student is not that you’ve never asked for help—it’s that you care about and learn the material.
 Just ask for the damn extension.

 ## This is slightly terrifying